How To Care For Sensitive Skin And Create A Skincare Routine That’s Right For You

 What is sensitive skin?

-Sensitive skin describes skin that is easily irritated by external factors and more prone to reactions such as redness and itching than usual.
+Sensitive skin describes skin that is easily irritated by external factors and more prone to reactions such as redness and swelling than normal skin.
 One study defines sensitive skin as an “unpleasant sensory response to stimuli that should not provoke such sensations.”[1]
 These sensations are consistently present and include itching, burning, stinging, tightness, and dryness.
 And contrary to popular belief, sensitive skin is not a specific type of skin but rather a long-term condition that anyone can have at some point.
 People with oily, dry, or combination skin can still have sensitive skin.

 These are the signs you have sensitive skin: